-If used consistently, you can slowly start to reprogram the habit of negative thoughts and words.
+If used consistently, you can slowly start to reprogram the habit of negative thoughts and words you repeatedly feed yourself.
 You can then replace them with truthful empowerment.

-This is not an instant process but it can be initiated immediately.
+This is not an instantaneous process, but it can be initiated immediately.

 By maintaining a goal to improve your self-treatment, you can conquer your self-doubt and infuse confidence into your work-life.